 - To use on roasted in veggies, I suggested making it more liquidy which is best achieved by adding water till you achieve the texture you desire.
 Dress the roasted veggies after they come out of the oven and serve hot.

-- To use for pasta just cook the pasta in salted water, cook veggies of choice separate, and then reserve about a cup of pasta water (highly suggest whole wheat pasta in this instance as well)…Add pesto cubes or freshly made pesto to the hot pasta and then add the veggies.
+- To use pasta, just cook the pasta in salted water, cook veggies of choice separate, and then reserve about a cup of pasta water (highly suggest whole wheat pasta in this instance as well)…Add pesto cubes or freshly made pesto to the hot pasta and then add the veggies.
 Start tossing add a little cooking liquid and more pesto till everything is well covered.
 You can also add butter here as well if you aren’t going dairy-free.
 Serve hot!
 I personally love this recipe from Bon Appetite for a Kale Pesto Pasta recipe.